JamesWoolfenden/learn-terraform/docs/index.md

 ### What it means

-The first line starts with **Resource** this declares the type of object, in this case a resource, alternatives include module, data or variable.
+The first line starts with **Resource**, this declares the type of object, in this case a resource, alternatives include module, data or variable.

 "aws_instance" is the type of resource, in this case an instance or EC2 Virtual Machine.
-"web" this is the object name, the name this is up to you, the brackets are a fairly normal declaration of an object, but the opening must start on the first line.
+"web" this is just the object name, the name is up to you.
+The brackets are a fairly typical declaration of an object, the opening must be on the first line.

 ```ami           = data.aws_ami.xenial.id```